Learning from Shader Program Traces: Evaluation

 Our implementation is trained on a single GPU.
 For consistent timing in evaluation, we use a 4 core Intel Xeon E5-2620 v4 2.10 GHz CPU with a single Nvidia GForce RTX 2080 Ti GPU across all models.
 During training, we always train 400 epochs for models without a GAN and 800 epochs for models with a GAN.
-Timing results reported throughout appear as speedup relative to ground truth.
-The actual shader plus inference performance ranges from 30+80ms (\trippy) to 21+0.2s (\oceanic) per frame.
-These shaders are relatively slow because they are implemented as computational graphs in TensorFlow.
+Timing results reported throughout appear as speedup relative to ground truth. \changedh{The actual shader runtime ranges from 30ms to 21s with a median of 1.4s for full computation i.e. non-simplified shaders (\sect{sec:denoising} and \ref{sec:postprocessing}), and from 20ms to 6s with a median of 80ms for partial computation (\sect{sec:simplified}).
+Inference time ranges from 70ms to 0.2s with a median of 90ms.} These shaders are relatively slow because they are implemented as computational graphs in TensorFlow.
 They could be greatly accelerated through engineering a GLSL or CUDA implementation.
 Note the shader's runtime is invariant to whether program traces are collected or not, therefore it is not a limitation to our proposed method.
+In all cases, we select the model at the epoch with the lowest validation loss.
+For imagery learning tasks (\sect{sec:denoising}, \ref{sec:simplified}, \ref{sec:postprocessing}), the model trains on a dataset of 1200 tiles with $320\times320$ resolution, and 120 validation tiles in same resolution.
+Testing includes 30 full size images with resolution $640 \times 960$.
+Please refer to \appx{sec:tiled} for further details regarding our training.
 All experiments presented in this section are trained per shader.
-We also demonstrate in \appx{sec:multiple_shaders} that multiple shaders can be trained together with a shared network and a lightweight shader-specific encoder.
+We also demonstrate in \sect{sec:multiple_shaders} that multiple shaders can be trained together with a shared network and a lightweight shader-specific encoder.